-Image classification refers to the task of assignin an input image one label from a fixed set of categories.
+Image classification refers to the task of assigning an input image one label from a fixed set of categories.
 This is one of the core problems in Computer Vision that, despite its simplicity, has a large variety of practical applications.

-In this post we will learn how one of the most influential innovations in the field of computer vision (Convolutional Neural Network) can “understand” a natural image well-enough to solve image classification problem.
+In this post we will learn how one of the most influential innovations in the field of computer vision (Convolutional Neural Network) can understand

 We will build an image classifiers from scratch, starting from JPEG images files on disk, without leveraging pre-trained weights or a pre-made keras application model, you can find all the code in my Github Repository